 - Sky Jump or Sky Walk ($$$) at the Auckland Sky Tower, the tallest manmade structure in the Southern Hemisphere standing proudly at 328 metres.
-Or, enjoy the impressive 360° views from the top stretching out 80 km in every direction.
+Or, enjoy the impressive 360° views from the top stretching out 80 km in every directions.

-Practical Information on Activities in Auckland
+Practical Information on Auckland Activities

 - Auckland is an easy city to get around.
 There is public transportation inside the city.